70-72 Gloucester Street

-Taking into account the changeable condition of adjacent sites, our proposal for 70-72 Gloucester Street was designed to suit not only its current stand-alone setting, but also to relate with its surrounding context on a more long-term level, to form a key part of the area’s developing urban programme.
+Our proposal for 70–72 Gloucester Street was designed to suit not only its current stand-alone setting, but also to relate with its surrounding context in the long-term, forming a key part of the area’s developing urban programme.

 Working around the latest building and structural codes, the design sets a precedent for clean and pragmatic architectural design, which can successfully achieve a clear sense of identity, pride and individuality.